2007 United Kingdom floods: Worcestershire

 By 19 June, Worcestershire was affected by flooding.
-A 68-year-old motorist died after he was trapped in his vehicle in flood water near Pershore whilst attempting to cross an old ford in Bow Brook which was by then 2 m deep.
+A 68-year-old motorist (Judge Eric Dickinson) died after becoming trapped in his vehicle in flood water near Pershore whilst attempting to cross an old ford in Bow Brook which was by then 2 m deep.
 The waters were still rising, endangering the confluence of the River Teme and the River Severn.
 On 26 June 2007 the New Road Ground, home to Worcestershire County Cricket Club, was flooded after the River Severn overtopped its banks, causing the next day's Twenty20 match against Warwickshire to be cancelled.
 On 17 July, Tenbury Wells in Worcestershire was flooded for the second time in three weeks after a thunderstorm caused flash flooding.
 By 21 July the M5 was affected, compounded by the closure of the Strensham services, and the motorway was closed, stranding hundreds in their vehicles overnight.

 By 23 July, parts of Worcestershire were under 6 feet (2 m) of water and the Army was brought in to help emergency services supply the inhabitants of Upton-upon-Severn which was cut off by floodwater.

-On 1 June, the first day of the floods.
-A road in Cropthorne near Worcester was brutally forced down by a high impact of water flowing underneath the road in a pipe.
+On 1 June, the first day of the floods, a road in Cropthorne near Worcester was brutally forced down by a high impact of water flowing underneath the road in a pipe.
 The hole it made was 13 ft deep and 33 ft wide, traffic throughout the county was held up due to the collapsed main road.
 The site was named Cropthorne Canyon.